Wedding Prices: Cake

 Have your cake and eat it too - how much should you be paying for a wedding cake?

 Most of the focus is on the cutting, but wedding cakes should look good too, and taste even better!
-As the UK’s #1 Wedding Planning App, we’ve collated the kind of key info you need when budgeting for your cake.
-Have a look in our directory too to find your perfect cakemaker.
-Bon Appetit!
+As the UK’s #1 Wedding Planning App, we’ve put together the kind of key info you need when budgeting for your cake.

 £500 can get you:

-A wedding cake with three tiers and decoration of your choice.
+A three tiers wedding cake with decoration of your choice.
 The decorations can be gorgeous sugar flowers, lace applique, a cake topper or anything else your heart desires!

 Number of Tiers Price Band 1 Price Band 2 Price Band 3